Vaginal Candida: Why It Returns and How Probiotics May Help Restore Balance

 Oral Microbiota & Gut Health (Deeper Context)

-For a broader systems-level view of how the oral microbiome connects to gut health, the gut–brain axis, and microbiome development, see the Human Microbiome Hub.
+For a broader systems-level view of how the oral microbiome connects to gut health, the gut–brain axis, microbiome development, and emerging questions around the oral–gut axis and longevity, see the Human Microbiome Hub.

 Conclusion: From Disruption to Balance